 Then repeat the test after a 30-minute heat pressure application [1] and test for strength to determine strength if the adhesive is thermally degraded [2].

-Talent closing platen(s)
+Linda closing platens

 Specimen being pulled

-Because the main objective is to determine the adhesive strength or rate of cohesive strength development, be sure to test that the failure is within the adhesive and not with the adhesion to the substrate or to substrate failure [1].
+Because the main objective is to determine the adhesive strength or rate of cohesive strength development, be sure to test if the failure is within the adhesive or with the adhesion to the substrate or substrate failure [1].

 Authors: How is this tested?
-Please provide more details
+Please provide more details.
+After the bond is broken, the entire sample and bonded area is observed to determine where failure has occurred.
+View samples of different types of break with Linda describing them.

-If substrate failure occurs, then the adhesive has sufficient strength [1], while, cohesive failure in the bulk adhesive indicates adhesive weakness [2].
+If substrate failure occurs, then the adhesive has sufficient strength [1], while cohesive failure in the bulk adhesive indicates adhesive weakness [2].

 LAB MEDIA: Figure 4 Video Editor: please emphasize left wood image